MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cloud-video-interop.md

 ### Is Cloud Video Interop for me?

-Cloud Video Interop provides an intermediate service while you transition to a full Microsoft Teams solution.
-The service provided should be part of your migration part.
+Cloud Video Interop provides an intermediate service while you transition to a full native Microsoft Teams Solution, using Teams endpoints.
+The service provided should be part of your migration path.

 Cloud Video Interop is intended for customers who meet the following criteria:

 - Have a large deployment of meeting room devices and personal video devices deployment (50+ devices) that are not qualified for direct integration with Microsoft Teams
 - Are supported by one of our Cloud Video Interop partners
-- Want to retain the value of their investment in their current meeting room devices and personal video devices during the migration to Microsoft Teams
+- Want to retain the value of their investment in their current meeting room devices and personal video devices during the migration to a native Microsoft Teams solution

-While Cloud Video Interop provides a great intermediate solution, we encourage our customers to look into our native Teams Meeting solutions, such as Room Systems, for the long term.
+While Cloud Video Interop provides a great intermediate solution, we encourage our customers to look into our native Teams Meeting solutions, such as Teams Room Systems, for the long term.

 ### Partners Certified for Microsoft Teams